perebaj/jjhandbook/dsa/trickies.md

-# Trickies
+# Trickiest

-Sometimes you need to be able to know previously, some specific tricks to solve a problem, here are some of them:
+Sometimes you need to previously know some specific tricks to solve a problem, here are some of them:

-- Sum of the integer for number like 25: the sum 2 + 5 = 7
+- Sum of digits: 258 : 2 + 5 + 8 = 15

-To do that, you can conver the number to a string and then iterate over the string and sum the numbers.
+Ways to implement that using Golang

 ```go
 func sumOfDigits(n int) int {